 Staff Expectations in Use of the Internet

-Acceptable Use
+Acceptable Use While on Duty or on School Property

 Staff shall be restricted to use the Internet to conduct research for instructional purposes.

-Staff may use the Internet for school-related e-mail communication with fellow educators, students, parents and patrons.
+Staff may use the Internet for school-related e-mail communication with fellow educators, students, parents, and patrons.

 Staff may use the Internet in any other way which serves a legitimate educational purpose and that is consistent with district policy and good professional judgment.